The Decadent Society—A Review

 Sensitivity readers are typically sought by authors writing about some marginalized group—a culture to which they don’t personally belong, or a community about which they don’t feel they have complete expertise, and about which they want to be warned of any overlooked biases or stereotypes.

-Dictators were portrayed as omnipotent and omnibenevolent, as such they stood above criticism.
+Dictators were portrayed as omnipotent and omnibenevolent, but only Gods can be infallible.

 If upsetting students or staff or the public is a reason for banning speech, all such discussion is at an end.